California judge orders next Monsanto weed-killer cancer trial for March

 The Pilliods, who are in their 70s, allege their regular use of Roundup between 1975 and 2011 caused them to develop non-Hodgkin lymphoma, a cancer of the lymph system.

-The couple filed their lawsuit in June 2017, after being diagnosed with the cancer in 2011 and 2015 respectively.
+The couple filed their lawsuit in June 2017, after being diagnosed with the cancer in 2015 and 2011 respectively.
 Their lawyers earlier this year asked for an expedited trial, citing the couple’s risk of a relapse and their short life expectancy.